 What to Do Before Planting

 First, you’ll want to consider how many Amaryllis belladonna flowers you want to plant in your garden.
-Then, you’ll want to make sure you have enough space to put them six to 12 inches apart for optimal growth.
+Then, you’ll want to ensure you have enough space to put them six to 12 inches apart for optimal growth.

 Next, you’ll need to gather the tools for planting your belladonna lilies.
 For example, if you’re planting the lilies in pots, you’ll need well-draining soil and pots with drainage holes.
 You may want to buy a phosphorus-rich fertilizer as well, but it isn’t essential.

 Your belladonna lilies will prefer moist yet well-draining soil.
-When it comes to pH, the plant will do well in soil that is either slightly acidic, slightly alkaline, or neutral.
+Regarding pH, the plant will do well in soil that is either slightly acidic, slightly alkaline, or neutral.
 Chalk, loam, and sand can all help provide the drainage this plant needs to thrive.

 The best way to plant amaryllis flowers is to place the dormant bulb a little below the soil’s surface.
 Make sure the bulb’s neck is visible on the surface.

 You’ll want to ensure your belladonna lilies are in a well-draining environment for optimal growth.
-In colder climates, you’ll need to rely on mulching and overwintering to ensure survival and healthy growth.
+In colder climates, you must rely on mulching and overwintering to ensure survival and healthy growth.

 If you’re interested in a step-by-step guide for potting your belladonna lilies, check the section on how to repot the plant below.

-To ensure that your Amaryllis flowers grow well, you need to place them in a sheltered location that receives full sun.
+To ensure your Amaryllis flowers grow well, place them in a sheltered location that receives full sun.
 This may be a sunny spot in the garden or near a sunny window indoors.

 Temperature and Humidity Preferences